BMEngineeR/GeoMXBatchCorrection/README.md

  •	**Annotation file** - useful tissue information, including the type of segment profiled, segment area/nuclei count, and other tissue
  <br/>
  <br/>
 •	**Quality Control (QC) & Preprocessing**: This phase is crucial for ensuring data reliability.
-ROI/AOI segments and genes are selected based on quality control (QC) or limit of quantification (LOQ) metrics.
+Regions of Interest (ROI)/Areas of Interest (AOI) segments and genes are selected based on quality control (QC) or limit of quantification (LOQ) metrics.
 The following five steps should be followed in this step.
 <br/> &emsp;
  •	**Segment QC**: This process assesses sequencing quality and adequate tissue sampling for every ROI/AOI segment based on QC parameters like Raw sequencing reads, percentage of aligned, percentage of trimmed, etc. Those segments with low quality should be removed.
  <br/> &emsp;